ninrod/rsynced-melpa/melpa/doom-modeline-readme.txt

 - A workspace number segment for eyebrowse
 - A perspective name segment for persp-mode
 - A window number segment for winum and window-numbering
-- An indicator for modal editing state, including evil, god, ryo and xah-fly-keys, etc.
+- An indicator for modal editing state, including evil, overwrite, god, ryo and xah-fly-keys, etc.
-- An indicator for remote host
+- An indicator for battery status
 - An indicator for current input method
 - An indicator for debug state
+- An indicator for remote host
 - An indicator for LSP state with lsp-mode or eglot
 - An indicator for github notifications
 - An indicator for unread emails with mu4e-alert
-- An indicator for irc notifications with circe
+- An indicator for irc notifications with circe, rcirc or erc.
 - An indicator for buffer position which is compatible with nyan-mode
 - An indicator for party parrot
-- An indicator for PDF page number
+- An indicator for PDF page number with pdf-tools
-- An indicator for battery status with fancy-battery
+- An indicator for markdown/org preivews with grip
-- Truncated file name, file icon, buffer state and project name in buffer information segment, which is compatible with projectile and project
+- Truncated file name, file icon, buffer state and project name in buffer information segment, which is compatible with project, find-file-in-project and projectile
+- New mode-line for Info-mode buffers
+- New package mode-line for paradox
+- New mode-line for helm buffers
+- New mode-line for git-timemachine buffers

 Installation:
 From melpa, `M-x package-install RET doom-modeline RET`.